Skip to content

 DEEinschlaflatenz

-Sleep latency is the time from lights-out to the first epoch of sleep, typically measured in minutes during polysomnography.
-A latency of about 10 to 20 minutes is considered healthy; very short latencies (under roughly 5 to 8 minutes) can indicate sleep deprivation or excessive daytime sleepiness, while persistently longer values suggest insomnia or circadian misalignment.
-It is a core metric in polysomnography and consumer sleep trackers used in longevity contexts.
+Sleep latency is how long it takes you to fall asleep, from lights-out to the first moment of sleep.
+It is usually measured in minutes during a sleep study (polysomnography).
+A latency of about 10 to 20 minutes is considered healthy.
+A very short latency (under roughly 5 to 8 minutes) can signal sleep deprivation or excessive daytime sleepiness.
+A persistently long one points to insomnia or a circadian misalignment.
+It is a core metric in sleep studies and in the consumer sleep trackers used in longevity contexts.

 Sources